Keen to become a Fantasy Premier League manager but not sure how? We've got you covered.

 Private leagues are where you compete against your friends.
 Just create a league and then send out the unique code to allow your friends to join.

-You can compete in up to 20 private leagues.
+You can compete in up to 25 invitational leagues.
 There is no limit on the number of teams in a single league.

 Managers can also join a public league of 20 randomly-assigned teams.

-You can compete in up to three public leagues.
+You can compete in up to five public leagues.

 After the first deadline of the season has passed, managers are given one free transfer for each Gameweek.